dobromir-hristov/vuecommunity/docs/guide/learning/blogs-and-articles.md

 ## Alligator

 Alligator is a blog related to all Javascript ecosystem, but it's selection of Vue.js articles is worth reading.
 Blablabla.

+## Markus Oberlehner
+[Blog](https://markus.oberlehner.net/blog/) - Markus Oberlehner writes in his personal blog about Vue.js, JavaScript, CSS, Test Driven Development and Front-End Architecture in general.
+It has very well written articles, some longer than others, most of which showing specific edge cases or usage examples, that are common, yet no one writes about.